pypa/packaging.python.org/source/discussions/install-requires-vs-requirements.rst

 ------------------

-:ref:`Requirements Files <pip:Requirements Files>` described most simply, are just a list of :ref:`pip:python -m pip install` arguments placed into a file.
+:ref:`Requirements Files <pip:Requirements Files>` described most simply, are just a list of :ref:`pip:pip install` arguments placed into a file.

 Whereas ``install_requires`` defines the dependencies for a single project, :ref:`Requirements Files <pip:Requirements Files>` are often used to define